jkutner/jkutner.github.com/_posts/2016-05-16-java-truststore-keystore-from-env-vars.md

 }
 ```

-Compile the class by running `mvn package`, and run with this command:
+Compile the class by running `mvn package`, and the run it with this command:

 ```
 $ java -cp target/app.jar TrustStoreExample
 ```

-You'll get this exception:
+You'll get the following exception:

 ```
 Exception in thread "main" javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target